MicroWebStacks/astro-big-doc/data/blog/file2.md

 ```

-## dynamic sequence
+## Remark Plantuml Object (Dynamic)
-This sequence is using `remark-plantuml-object` which only encodes the sequence and place it on an `object` that is fetched on load from the client.
-Some latecy can be observed on first load.
+This code is using `plantumldyn` code.
+The remark plugin associated with it is `remark-plantuml-object`, it encodes the sequence and places it on the url of an object of type svg.
+After the user loads the page, the url will be fetcehd from the plantuml server by the client and rendered afterwards which can cause a delay on first load.

 ```plantumldyn
 @startuml